SaritaPhD/End-to-End-Resume-Application-Tracking-System-LLM-/README.md

 ## ATS Resume Expert
 ## Overview
 - ATS Resume Expert is a Streamlit-based web application that allows users to upload their resumes in PDF format and receive an analysis based on a provided job description.
-The application uses the Gemini Pro Vision model from Google's Generative AI to generate detailed feedback and evaluate the alignment of the resume with the job description.
+The application uses the Gemini Pro model from Google's Generative AI to generate detailed feedback and evaluate the alignment of the resume with the job description.

 ## Features
 - Job Description Input: Users can enter the job description in a text area.